 After a motocross accident in 1988, Bill lived with quadriplegia due to a C5-6 spinal cord injury.
 Although he faced more than a few challenges, he persevered with the goal of staying independent.
 And along the way, he dedicated his career to helping others after his spinal cord injury.

 During his years at 180 Medical, Bill talked with new customers living with spinal cord injuries and others learning how to use catheters for the first time.
-He was one of the first employees with a spinal cord injury, using his firsthand experience to offer peer support, practical tips, and encouragement to so many people over the years.
+He was one of the first employees with a spinal cord injury, and he was passionate about using his experience to help and encourage other people.

 Bill’s Life Before His Spinal Cord Injury